weiwang0305/Notee/README.md

 Second issue that I faced was renaming items in the current directory.
 Previously, renaming would only work on a single input box even though the entire column childItem.name was changed from text to input cell.
 That was very misleading.
 Furthermore, I only allowed the user to rename by clicking enter on the keyboard without any directions.
 This could lead to the users feeling confused and frustrated so I re-did the feature by adding a submit button instead and remove the 'enter' keydown event.
 I also made it so the user can change all of the file names they want.
 Since the currentItems.item and the table rows are in the exact order, I can easily just loop through the currentItem.item and replace it with the new item names.

+**Additional Features/ Changes**
+From what I mentioned above, one thing that I definitely need to fix is the nested for-loops in handleNameSubmit.
+I might be able to use a hashmap and use the has() function for a quicker lookup.
+Having a O(n^2) complexity will slow down the application if there are too many notes in the future.

+In one of the interfaces I used an any type for setSelectBoxes.
+I would never use any type if I had additional time to figure out why it was causing an error.
+I tried using string[] but it was throwing an error.
+The SelectBoxes state is initialized to [] and should always be string[].
+However, when I try to use box: string[] it throws an error at me and I was working to fix it but didn't have enough time.

+I tried to think of all the edge cases I could for all the features but there is definitely some that I probably missed.
+However, I definitely tried to account for edge cases using if statements or by simply rendering buttons out that don't make sense to be there.

+I actually wanted to add a preview to the main directoryView.
+Right now, the directoryView only displays the name of the file.
+However, I think it might be useful to display a slice of the notes to give the user an idea on what's inside the specific note.

+I also want to make the noteView a bit better.
+Currently the textarea doesn't look as clean as it could.
+I want the the transition to isEditing to be as seamless as possible.

+Another stylistic adjustment is table when the user is renaming.
+I might be better to remove the first column that is completely empty.

 **Overall**

 Overall, it was a tiring but great experience.
 This was my first take-home assignment and I honestly had a great time making the application.
 I learned a lot during these past 3 days working with Next.JS, React, and TypeScript.
 I greatly appreciate this opportunity to show my skills.
 If possible, I would love some feedback on how I did and what I can improve on.
 I look forward to hearing back from you guys!
 Thank you so much!